gdebasis/mondrian/README.md

 To run the main class, simply execute the script with the following argument structure
 ```
-run.sh <n> <max-depth> <max #states to visit> <uniform sampling (true/false)>
+run.sh <n> <max-depth> <max-states-to-visit> <beam-size>
 ```
 For example, a sample invocation is
 ```
-run.sh 8 4 500 false > nohup.out
+run.sh 8 6 1000 20 > nohup.out
 ```
-where tile an 8x8 square with stochastic depth-first search (max depth to 4), with 500 max number of states to visit and using biased sampling to probailistically select the next state to visit.
+where tile an 8x8 square with stochastic depth-first search (max depth to 4), with 500 max number of states to visit and a beam-size of 20.

 The shell script also opens the browser with a rendering of the solution.

-The shell script works on Mac with the Chrome browser.
+This script works on Mac with the Chrome browser.
 For a different browser/OS, please change the last line of `run.sh`.

 ![8x8 square](sample.png)